hgf700/WarThunder_Map_Rangefinder/README.md

     python main.py

 4. **Select your current game resolution** and click **Submit**.
-   - If your resolution is not listed, please **create a pull request** and send a **screenshot of your game minimap including the scale bar** so it can be added.
+   - If your resolution is not listed, please **create a pull request** and send a **print screen of your game with minimap including the scale bar** so it can be added.

 5. The in-game UI (overlay) will appear — it is **hoverable**.
    - Click the **M** button to open the **manual scale input** window.